Getting Started with Google Search Console (Webmaster Tools) and Google Analytics

 - Manual Actions: This is where Google’s webspam team might leave the kind of news you hope to never get — that they suspect the site of foul play and have applied a manual penalty.
 (Note: Most penalties are algorithmically applied, without notification.)
 If you suspect your site has been demoted in the SERPs, check this page for a possible manual action.
 If so, this is also the place where you’ll submit a reconsideration request, but only after you’re confident your site meets search engine guidelines again.

-- Much more to explore: There are many more useful features in Google Search Console.
-It was difficult to pick just a few to highlight.
+- Much more to explore: There are many more useful features within Google Search Console (it was difficult enough trying to pick just a few to highlight).
 For a more thorough tour once you get these webmaster tools set up, browse the Help Center.
+If you have any questions, then see these FAQs for a quick answer.

 Getting Started with Google Analytics